ChristianZeus/ChristianZeus/README.md

 Skills: Python / C

-- 🔭 I’m currently working on Senior at CanTho University
+- 🔭 I’m currently working on Senior Student at CanTho University
 - 🌱 I’m currently learning Python( OPP, GUI, Machine Learning)
 - 👯 I’m looking to collaborate on Python Projects about GUI(with Tkinter), Image Processing (with OpenCV, PIL...), build Machine Learning models with Keras.
 - 💬 Ask me about if you have any questions or need to contact me, please send me via email: buihuudanh040900@gmail.com.
 I would be happy to receive an email from you.
 Have a nice day !!!